t07902301/Reddit-Topics/README.md

 Welcome to the **Reddit Data Analysis Project**, where we harness the power of **Apache Spark** for big data processing and transform Reddit posts into meaningful insights using **word clouds**. 🌟

 ![Word Cloud Example](content/word_cloud_sample.png)
-*Visualizing trends and hot topics from Reddit discussions.*
+*Visualizing trends and hot topics from a Subreddit discussions.*

 ---